sarashaban/MyGrad_Scientific_Computing_Projects/Examples/1/README.md

 **Team Win/Loss**

-This project processes structured football team data from a text file, calculates each team's *win/loss differential*, and demonstrates basic *C++ programming concepts* such as:
+This assignment processes structured football team data from a text file, calculates each team's *win/loss differential*, and demonstrates basic *C++ programming concepts* such as:

 - Structs
 - File I/O